-- A. Quantity: One reusable unit is required for use in multiple experiments. - B. Target Product Cost: If the device does not require temperature control for effective usage, then the target total manufacturing costs should be less than \$5,000.
+- A. Quantity: One mold that can be used to create PDMS devices for use in multiple experiments is required. - B. Target Product Cost: If the device does not require temperature control for effective usage, then the target total manufacturing costs should be less than \$5,000.
 If temperature control is required, the costs will likely need to be between \$10,000 and \$20,000.